maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 Detailed Explanation
 --------------------

-What follows is a snippet of each section of *application.scss* followed by a description of what the section should be used for:
+What follows is a snippet of each section of *application.css.scss* followed by a description of what the section should be used for:

     /* DEFINITIONS
     ============================================================================ */